 AFFF Testicular Cancer Risk: Firefighting Foam Danger

-AFFF, also known as aqueous film forming foam, or “firefighting foam,” may cause cancer.
-Research shows there may be significant AFFF testicular cancer risk, with firefighters, airport personnel and property owners near military bases and airports at heightened risk.
+AFFF, also known as aqueous film-forming foam, or “firefighting foam,” may cause cancer.
+Research shows there may be significant AFFF testicular cancer risk, with firefighters (both civilian and military), airport personnel, and property owners near military bases and airports at heightened risk.
 In this blog post, we’ll look at the potential AFFF testicular cancer risk and discuss research indicating a connection between firefighting foam and testicular cancer.

 AFFF and Testicular Cancer: What’s the Connection?

 For decades, firefighters have used AFFF (“firefighting foam”) to suppress high-temperature fires, often those involving jet fuel or other petroleum-based accelerants.
 AFFF is very effective, however a growing amount of research connects firefighting foam and cancer, including testicular cancer and kidney cancer.

 AFFF contains perfluoroalkyl and polyfluoroalkyl substances (PFAS), which are known by many scientific organizations as potentially cancer-causing.
 AFFF testicular cancer risk may be especially heightened.

 PFAS are classified as “emerging contaminants” by the Environmental Protection Agency, which says the chemicals may pose a danger to human life.

 According to the Centers for Disease Control and Prevention (CDC), “people exposed to high levels [of PFAS] may have increased risk of kidney cancer.”
 Testicular cancer potentially caused by PFAS is also a major concern.
 In one recent study, researchers concluded that “elevated levels of PFAS in the body corresponded to a higher incidence of testicular and kidney cancers.”